 - Business development and growth of the local stove industry at all points of the supply chain through the Uganda Improved Stove (Ugastove) model:

 - manufacturing

 - record keeping

 - market development;

-- Social, economic and environmental co-benefits to local communities; and
+- · Social, economic and environmental co-benefits to local communities; and

 - Greenhouse gas emissions reductions.

 Through carbon finance, the sale of the Project's improved cookstoves has steadily increased.
 In 2005, Project Partners3 sold less than 10 residential charcoal stoves per day.
 In late 2010 and early 2011, Project Partners had steadily increased to selling an average of 75-100 stoves per day.
-In this current monitoring period, Project Partners sell an average of 3,205 charcoal stoves per month, or roughly 107 stoves per day-resulting in a total of 48,069 charcoal stoves sold.
-To date the project has distributed 456,878 charcoal stoves and 273 institutional wood stoves.4
+This rate has further increased, but no official data was available for stating the growth rate the project is enjoying currently.
+For figures, as already been mentioned, the project sales in total reached to 479,051, while the sales for this monitoring period specifically is 22,103 (from a total of 445,560 sold between August 2008 - December 2016 for this monitoring period).